Are you in search of the fabled winter sun in Europe? Worry not.

 Santorini is often overlooked as a winter sun destination once the crowds start to dwindle and the charter holiday flights end for the year.
 However, while the scorching temperatures of summer may leave with the crowds, the island remains temperate and positively warm compared to the frozen cities of Northern Europe.

 The advantage of traveling to Santorini in winter is that you get to visit and enjoy the incredible beauty without all the crowds.
+Many of the places to stay in Santorini are much more affordable.

 During the day, spend time hiking the amazing trails that cross the island, and taking in the historical sites that date back thousands of years.
 As the sun starts to set, the magic of Santorini comes to life with the setting sun basking the white-washed buildings in gold, pinks, and purples.